Trial by Fire (Worldwalker #1) by Josephine Angelini (2014)

 Purchase here: Trial by Fire

 Read the Q&A with Fierce Reads authors Leigh Bardugo, Josephine Angelini, Leila Sales, & Emma Mills (Decatur, GA)

 Similar recommended reads: Shadow & Bone by Leigh Bardugo, Red Queen by Victoria Aveyard, Lichgates by S.M.
-Boyce, City of Bones by Cassandra Clare, Shatter Me by Tahereh Mafi, Under the Never Sky by Veronica Rossi
+Boyce, The Waking Land by Callie Bates, City of Bones by Cassandra Clare, Shatter Me by Tahereh Mafi, Under the Never Sky by Veronica Rossi

 Meet Josephine Angelini!